AlexanderDzhoganov/Skylines-Sapphire/FREQUENTLY_ASKED_QUESTIONS.md

 </UIView>
 ```

-will set the size of `FooBar` to 128, 256.
+The example above will set the size of `FooBar` to 128, 256.